mnettath/readme-generator/README.md

 ## Installation

 In order to use the readme-generator, please install node.js.
 Node.js can be installed using this link: https://nodejs.org/en/download.
 It's important to download the LTS option for the computer's operating system.
-Next, the user will need to install the inquirier package by inputing "npm i inquirer@8.2.4" in the command line.
+Next, the user will need to install the inquirer package by inputting "npm i inquirer@8.2.4" in the command line.
 After completing these steps, the user will be ready to use the readme-generator.

 ## Usage